Ellie Dylan: Early life

-Career and Success
+Career

 Radio (1975-78)

 In 1975, Dylan moved to Chicago and accepted the job as "The Queen of Country Music" at WMAQ, a hefty salary, and a new surname (after her favorite musician, Bob Dylan).
 By June of that year, Dylan was on the cover of the Chicago Tribune Sunday Magazine, which called her "82 pounds and 50,000 watts of down-home disc jockey."
 In her two years at WMAQ, Dylan turned her 7:00pm-to-midnight shift into the number-one rated music show in Chicago.
 She then became the first woman to do an afternoon drive shift on AM radio in a major market, and doubled the ratings in the 3-7pm slot.

 In September 1977, Dylan joined WNBC, NBC's flagship radio station in New York, as the first woman to hold a morning drive time shift on AM radio in a major market.
 There she replaced Don Imus.
 Although Imus had a loyal following, Dylan in her first rating book increased WNBC's morning audience, and became the most listened-to female disc jockey in the United States.
 But the success at WNBC did not last though, as the station's switch to a more streamlined format was short-lived; and Ellie was gone from WNBC within a few months.